triskofwhaleisland/project-baton/docs.md

 Provides an embed listing the users in the queue (including the `ACTIVE` user).
 ## ping \[status] \<message>
 Pings all member(s) of a `RecruitmentStatus` with an optional message.
 Output is in the form of `author -> targets: message`.
+# Admin commands
+These commands may only be used by qualified users.
+## remove_from_queue \[user]
+Removes another user from the queue.